rodneyswa/streaming/README.md

 * to be completed...

 # Operations
+Mount your phone in the microphone stand which has the phone holder/clamp on it.
+The top edge is spring loaded.
+Just pull up and insert camera.

 ## Start the Stream
 1. Go to [YouTube.com/live_dashboard](https://YouTube.com/live_dashboard) in your browser
 2. In OBS click Start Streaming